Graniteville, South Carolina: Economy

 Until 1996, Graniteville was the home office and central location of a collection of textile plants in South Carolina and Georgia known as The Graniteville Company.
 In 1996, the company was bought out by Avondale Mills, a company which was one of the largest denim manufacturers in the United States.
 Avondale closed or sold off all of its plants in the area in 2006, unable to recover financially from the train accident in 2005.
 Graniteville is also home to a Bridgestone/Firestone Tire and Rubber Company plant.

 A continuing legacy of The Graniteville Company is the Gregg-Graniteville Foundation, which was established by the company in 1941 in honor of Mr. Gregg.
 To continue his concern for people, the Foundation awards annual college scholarships and other charitable contributions.
 Gregg Park Civic Center, a recreational complex, has services offered to community residents at a nominal charge.
 The Foundation funds the complex which includes a walking track, softball and baseball fields, tennis courts, swimming area, picnic area.
 The gym includes a basketball court, weight room, exercise room, racquetball courts, locker rooms and showers.

 Demographics

 2020 census

 As of the 2020 United States census, there were 2,439 people, 1,220 households, and 810 families residing in the CDP.

 2010 census

 As of 2010, the total population of the CDP was 2,614.
 0.65% American Indian and Alaska Native, 0.04% were Asian, 28.62% were African American, 0.08% were Native Hawaiian or other Pacific Islander, 65.26% were white, 2.83% were some other race, and 2.52% were of two or more races.
 People of Hispanic or Latino origin (of any race) were 5.93% of the population.

 Males were 47.59% of the population, and females were 52.41%.
 The age distribution of the population was 9.45% under 5 years of age, 18.06% 5 to 17 years, 57.46% 18 to 64 years, and 15.03% age 65 and over.

+Education

+It is in the Aiken County Public School District.
+Zoned schools in areas are New Elementary School, Leavelle McCampbell Middle School, and Midland Valley High School.

+Aiken Technical College is the only community college located in the area.